hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 ): ParsedTransactionRes
 ```

 Call read-only functions exposed by a contract.
-Returns an object with the result of the function call as a Clarity Value and the events fired during the function execution.
+This method returns an object with the result of the function call as a Clarity Value and the events fired during the function execution.
 It takes function arguments in the form in Clarity Values, available in the package `@stacks/transactions`.
 It will simulate a block being mined and increase the block height by one.

 ```ts
 import { initSimnet } from "@hirosystems/clarinet-sdk";